okfn/ckanext-socrata/README.md

 # ckanext-socrata

-This extension provides a CKAN Harvest plugin that consumes metadata from other Socrata data catalogs, using the [Socrata Discovery API](https://socratadiscovery.docs.apiary.io).
+This extension provides a CKAN Harvest plugin that consumes metadata from Socrata data catalogs, using the [Socrata Discovery API](https://socratadiscovery.docs.apiary.io).

 ## Installation